-- (a) The Employer will provide employees who have completed their probation period with a bank of five (5) days' casual illness on January 1st of each year.
-Unused days will not be accumulated and will not be paid out. - (b) In addition, the Employer will provide employees with a sick leave plan that will pay employees sixty-six and two-thirds percent $(66^2/3\%)$ of their regular wages up to the Employment Insurance maximum, starting on the first (1^{st}) day of injury or the fifth (5^{th}) day of illness up to a maximum of fifteen (15) weeks.
+- (a) The Employer will provide employees who have completed their probation period with a bank of six (6) days casual illness on January 1st of each year.
+Up to three (3) unused days may be accumulated and carried over into the following year, to a maximum of ten (10) days available in any one (1) year.
+Unused days will not be paid out. - (b) In addition, the Employer will provide employees with a sick leave plan that will pay employees sixty-six and two-thirds percent $(66^2/3\%)$ of their regular wages up to the Employment Insurance maximum, starting on the first (1^{st}) day of injury or the fifth (5^{th}) day of illness up to a maximum of fifteen (15) weeks.
+This plan will not apply to employees on layoff. - (c) Employees may deduct time from their sick time for medical and dental appointments that cannot be scheduled outside of normal working hours.
+Employees may deduct time from their sick bank to attend to the needs of ill family members when no one else is able to.